 Why Your Business Should Want More Reviews

-The influence that reviews have on shoppers is staggering: more than 88% of online shoppers incorporate reviews into their purchase decisions (Webrepublic, 2015).
+The influence that reviews have on shoppers is astonishing: more than 88% of online shoppers incorporate reviews into their purchase decisions (Webrepublic, 2015).
 Businesses are told to get more reviews on review websites to keep attracting new customers.
 With so many review websites out there, where does a business even begin?
 Your business may be afraid to manage customer reviews on review sites as you may not want to end up in one of these situations:

 - receive zero reviews